 This course is a survey of American history from the Civil War era to the present.
 Topics include industrialization, immigration, the Great Depression, the major American wars, the Cold War, and social conflict.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in American history since the Civil War.

-Local Prerequisites: RED-090, ENG-095/095A or DRE-098 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral

 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.